SambaCommunications/Samba-iOS-SDK/README.md

 ```

-In order to be notified about different events that might be triggered during the playing of an ad, such as when the ad has successfully been loaded and is ready to be shown or something went wrong, you should implement AdManagerProtocol.
+In order to be notified about different events that might be triggered during the playing of an ad, such as when the ad has successfully been loaded and is ready to be shown or something went wrong, you should implement the AdManagerProtocol.
-Set delegate in order to receive those events:
+Set the delegate in order to receive those events:

 ```
 self.adManager?.delegate = self
 ```

-These are the methods included in ```AdManagerProtocol```:
+The ```AdManagerProtocol``` inclused the following events:

-After an ad is successfully loaded, this callback method is called:
+After an ad is successfully loaded the following callback method is called:

 ```
 @objc optional func sambaAdDidLoad(_ adManager: AdManager)
 ```

-If an error occurs, this callback method is called:
+If an error occurs, the following callback method is called:

 ```
 @objc optional func sambaAd(_ adManager: AdManager, didFailToLoad error: SambaError)
 ```

-When the ad is shown, this callback method is called:
+When the ad is shown, the following callback method is called:

 ```
 @objc optional func sambaAdDidAppear(_ adManager: AdManager)
 ```

-When the ad is dismissed, this callback method is called.
+When the ad is dismissed, the following method is called.
 Here might be the place to reconfigure your app to the initial state (play the sound, restart the timers etc).

 ```
 @objc optional func sambaAdDidDisappear(_ adManager: AdManager)
 ```

-If the user watched the ad until the end, this callback method is called.
-If you want to reward the user for watching an ad (adCompleted is true), you could do it here.
+If the user watched the ad until the end, the following callback method is called.
+If you want to reward the user for watching an ad (adCompleted is true), or you want to return to where you've left off in your app, you could do it here.

 ```
 @objc optional func sambaAd(_ adManager: AdManager, didReachEnd adCompleted: Bool)
 ```

-If all the ads received were age restricted and the user's age was under 18, this callback method is called.
+If all the ads received were age restricted and the user did not qualify, the following callback method is called.

 ```
 @objc optional func ageRestrictionNotMet(_ adManager: AdManager)
 ```

+## You're all set

+Now you are ready to present high quality and engaging ads to your users!
+Welcome aboard!